fabioedoardoluigialberto/elezioni_onb_2017/README.md

 Unfortunately, these rules are not public (shame) and therefore it is not possible to assess with certainty what mechanism could have led to that distribution.
 My algorithm is just one of a possibly infinite class of algorithms generating votes stochastically.

+# Read more
+I later discovered that the algorithm presented here falls in the general category of urn problems.
+In particular, it is very similar to an Hopp urn.
+An Hopp urn is a type of Pólya urn.
+In a Pólya urn there are balls of different colors.
+Each time a ball is drawn, it is replaced in the urn along with another ball of the same color.
+In a Hoppe urn there is an additional ball called mutator.
+Every time a mutator is drawn, it is replaced with an additional ball of an entirely new colour.

 # License
 The code is released under whatever free license to do whatever you want with it.